 Other friends may pool their money to gain access to investment opportunities that may have a minimum investment threshold, such as private investments and alternative investments like venture capital.

 Once you’re all on the same page, you can then assess different methods of investing as a group of friends.

-How Do You Invest With Friends
+How Do You Start Investing With Friends?

 Set Up a Brokerage Account